-“Nope, I think that wouldn’t fare very well with Grace and Carrick Grey,” Elliot admits.
+“Nope, I don’t think that would’ve gone over very well with Grace and Carrick Grey,” Elliot admits.

 “I should say not,” I rise from the stairs.
 “Listen, Ana has a whole slew of friends and they get together every weekend.
-Last night, we had this thing called ‘Food and Libations.’
+Friday night, we had this thing called ‘Food and Libations.’
 It’s a dinner party that Ana throws for her friends where she cooks and they bring the drinks.
-Except for one particularly flirty slut I had to throw out last night, they’re a pretty laid back group of people.
+Except for one particularly flirty slut I had to throw out of my apartment, they’re a pretty laid-back group of people.
 I’m sure Ana wouldn’t mind you joining us for our next get-together.”
 Now he really looks at me like I’m an extra-terrestrial being.

 “This from a guy who dragged me to a nightclub that he was planning to buy so that he wouldn’t have to go by himself?” he asks, disbelieving.